Re-sitting Exams or Part of Your Programme

-Once you have left the UK, you will not be able to use your visa to re-enter the UK, even if the 60 day period has not passed.
+Once you have left the UK, you will not be able to use your visa to re-enter the UK.

 Returning to the UK for your exam

 If you are required to return to the UK for your re-sit exam you can do so by applying for a Short-Term Study visa.